riccibruno/riccibruno.github.io/_posts/2018-03-04-c++_order_of_evaluation.md

      vary from one execution of a program to another.
    - *undefined* ---
-     The standard imposes absolutely no requirements on the behavior of programs which contains undefined behaviors.
+     The standard imposes absolutely no requirements on the behavior of programs which contain undefined behaviors.
      In particular the program might do anything between work for some sense of the word <<work>>, crash, crash your computer and launch all missiles.
+More realistically the compiler can assumes that the undefined behaviors do not occur which will give rise to surprising behaviors.

  - *memory location* ---
    A memory location is one of the following (4.4 [intro.memory]/3):